Mayin/plantstation/docs/readme.md

 This was my introduction into the arduino ecosystem and the kids and I even showcased it at out local Makerfaire.

-## Getting Back Into Arduino
+## Getting Back
-Recently, I have gotten interested again on Arduino devices.
-_here goes sentence about the future not getting here soon enough to devote all available time to this_

-The resulting gizmo basically read a bunch of sensors at different intervals and used relays, and sensors, to control various functions.
-Lastly, all this event information was being sent to Keen for creating some visualizations.

-This time around, I’ve decided to reconfigure the arduino device to monitor a hydroponic station, Plantstation2.
+After Makerfaire was over, however, the basil went wild (and consumed) and the arduino went into a box.
+This time around, I’ve decided to reconfigure the arduino device to monitor a hydroponic station instead, Plantstation2.

 <img alt="Plantstation" src="https://raw.githubusercontent.com/mariotalavera/plantstation/master/docs/images/plantstation3.png" width="50%">

-A slightly different sensor array will be deployed and there will be no relays to control anything.
-The focus of the (arduino) part will be to collect information in the system and its environment for later processing.
+A slightly different sensor array will be deployed but there will be no relays to control anything.

+Here is a brief overview overview of the mayor steps needed to collect all the sensor data for later processing.

 ### Arduino
-One of the first revisions to the arduino code is to add a method to send a POST
+The first step was to revise the arduino code to send the sensor readings using a POST request.
 ```cpp
 #include <ArduinoJson.h>
 String raw_payload;